scuttlerobot/nigeria/home.md

 >

  ![infographic](img/img_global1.jpeg)
- _Themes for 2024-25 in one infographic_
+ _Global collaboration taking place between SCUTTLE Labs across the world, with Nigeria at the center._

  The basic idea is to build the supporting infrastructure for Nigerian students to learn & create with robotics.
+The method is to support each other from within our key SCUTTLE labs in the USA, Malaysia, and Nigeria.

 ![dr nzebuka at scuttle texas](img/img_nzebuka_2021.2.jpg)